 Learn lead sheet playing on the piano or keyboard in this beginning level class.
 This class will focus on style and variation in performance technique and will cover chord symbols, bass line, and melody.
 Each class begins with a brief theory lesson and review of musical concepts followed by individual help from the instructor.

 This slow-paced, hands-on course provides a solid foundation for the beginning computer user.
 Students will explore many of the typical uses of computers at home and in the workplace while using Windows operating system.

 Learn more about Windows operating system, including files and folders review, saving and storing your documents, Internet, Web, and email.

 A slower-paced exercise class with lots of chair exercises.
-We also do stretches, strength training with light weights, and balancing standing next to a chair.
+We also do stretches, strength training with light weights and balancing standing next to a chair.
 No floor exercises.
 We do low impact aerobic dancing during the last 15 minutes of class.
 Wear comfortable clothes and bring weights.
 (Moderate Workout)

 The Advanced Memory Academy is for students who have already taken The Memory Academy I and II and wish to continue strengthening and developing their mind and body.
-Activities such as cryptographs will push our brains to work in new ways and will challenge each person physically toward their next level of fitness.
+Activities will push our brains to work in new ways and will challenge each person physically toward their next level of fitness.

 This Spring we will look into how birds convert from basic to alternate plumages; as well as how Fall immature develop into adult plumages.
 Techniques of recording field observations and journal notations will be reviewed.
 Bird study emphasis will include selected water birds, woodpeckers, thrushes, and sparrows.